rskonning/rskonning.github.io/projects/austudenttracker.md

   - MySQL
   - Bootstrap
   - CSS
-summary: A school project to develop a tracker that keeps track of Computer Science students who are currently enrolled or have graduated.
+summary: A tracker that keeps track of Computer Science students who are currently enrolled or have graduated.
 ---